ELark2016/bamazon/README.md

 # Workflow for a successful order

 ## Initial snapshot of database
-Note: There are 9 Diamond Rings Available in the database
+Note that there are 9 Diamond Rings available in the database
 ![beginningDB](https://github.com/ELark2016/bamazon/blob/master/images/Starting_SnapShot_of_Database.png)